halevans/Tic-Tac-Toe/README.md

     - The key to the planning phase was to identify the MVP design using the User Stories outlined in Section
     - The planning phase was intended to:
         1. design the interface for the user, specifically what the user needs and what fits the requirements
-        2. come up with a solution that satisfys the MVP
+        2. come up with a solution that satisfies the MVP
     - Wireframing was used to define a basic UI to give a layout to design the first pass of HTML and CSS code
     - Psuedocode was used to think critically about the requirements and break them down into small steps

 - MVP coding phase:
     - Basic HTML was coded to resemble the wireframe designed in the planning phase
-    - This was folled up with basic CSS
+    - This was followed up with basic CSS
     - Javascript was then coded in the following order:
         1. Global variables were created for ease of MVP coding.
 These were later changed to be within an object to improve best practices
         2. A basic `Init()` function was created to initialise the app